What Are REALTOR® Fees And Who Pays Them?

 - Answer questions regarding closing costs

 Buyers’ agents must disclose dual agency to both parties and make sure they understand the conflict and risk of assuming both roles.
-In Florida, Kansas and Colorado, dual agency is prohibited by law.
+In several states, dual agency is prohibited by law.

 Will I Get A Statement Of Costs From My Agent?

-When you list your home with an agent, you will sign a listing agreement which will list any transaction fees (typically, to cover the cost of document storage and management) and all the commissions that you will be expected to pay at closing.
+When you list your home with a listing agent, you will sign a listing agreement that will note any transaction fees (typically to cover the cost of document storage and management) and all the commissions that you will be expected to pay at closing.